BxCppDev/bxjsontools/README.md

 ## Dependencies and inspiration

-(bx)jsontools is makes use or is based on:
+(bx)jsontools makes use and is based on:
 * the jsoncpp C++ library (https://github.com/open-source-parsers/jsoncpp)
 is amalgamated in bxjsontools source code.
-* the              JsonSerializer             C++              library (https://github.com/SGSSGene/JsonSerializer)  : large  parts of  the code from  JsonSerializer has been  reused with a  few modifications (coding style, file splitting, minor changes in the interface, addons).
+* the              JsonSerializer             C++              library (https://github.com/SGSSGene/JsonSerializer)  : large  parts of  the code from  JsonSerializer has been  reused with a  few modifications (coding style, file splitting, minor changes in the interface, addons)

+Needed tools and software:
 * You need CMake version >= 2.8 (former version may work)
 * You need gcc version >= 4.8.4 (former version may work)
 * By default, some (bx)jsontools' parts depends on Boost 1.54 (former version may work).